kennylam/ibmdotcom-react-bp/README.md

 ## Installation for local development

-Fork and clone the [IBM.com Library](https://github.com/carbon-design-system/ibm-dotcom-library), then link the package in order to install locally into other projects.
+Fork and clone the [IBM.com Library](https://github.com/carbon-design-system/ibm-dotcom-library), then link the package you want in order to install locally into other projects.
 ```
 git clone https://github.com/YOUR-GITHUB/ibm-dotcom-library.git
-cd ibm-dotcom-library/packages/react
+cd ibm-dotcom-library/packages/<react, services, etc>
 yarn link
 ```